lancs-gridpp/gridmon/README.md

   - `cmses` &ndash; This lists names of CMSd instances expected to be running on the node.
     Exactly one interface must be assigned the role `xroot`, as described for `xroots`.
 	The corresponding metric `xrootd_expect` has the label `pgm` set to `cmsd`.
-  Metrics generated from the `clusters` entry have a `cluster` label giving the cluster name, and this cross-references entries in the top-level `cluster` dictionary.

 All node names must be unique.
 All interface names must be unique.